-Activated Charcoal is a porous substance derived from natural carbonaceous materials that have been activated at high temperatures, possessing strong adsorption capabilities.
-Medically, it is primarily used for emergency treatment of acute poisoning cases, adsorbing toxic substances in the gastrointestinal tract to reduce toxin absorption.
-Additionally, it is used to alleviate symptoms such as indigestion, diarrhea, or excessive intestinal gas.
+Activated charcoal is a porous substance produced by high-temperature activation of natural carbonaceous materials, possessing strong adsorption capacity.
+Medically, it is primarily used for emergency treatment of acute poisoning cases, capable of adsorbing toxic substances in the gastrointestinal tract to reduce toxin absorption.
+Additionally, it is used to alleviate symptoms of indigestion, diarrhea, or excessive intestinal gas.

-The unique structure of this drug forms a large surface area capable of physically binding with various chemical substances.
-However, it should be noted that its effectiveness is limited against water-soluble or ionized toxins (such as alcohol, strong acids, or alkalis), and use should be guided by a physician.
+The unique structure of this drug allows the formation of a large surface area, enabling physical binding with various chemical substances.
+However, it should be noted that its effectiveness is limited against water-soluble or ionized toxins (such as alcohol, strong acids, and bases), and use should be guided by a physician.

-Brand names include: Activated Charcoal Powder, Poisoning Detoxifier, etc. The scientific name is "Activated Charcoal."
+Brand names include: Activated Charcoal Powder, Poisoning Detoxifier, among others.
+The scientific name is "Activated Charcoal."
 Different formulations include powder, capsules, or suspensions, selected according to the usage scenario.

 Main indications include:

-In poisoning treatment, it is most effective when used within 1 hour of toxin contact; beyond this time, adsorption efficiency may decrease.
-Use for gastrointestinal issues should be evaluated by a physician to determine if it is suitable as an adjunct therapy.
+In poisoning treatment, it is most effective when used within 1 hour of toxin contact; beyond this window, adsorption efficiency may decrease.
+The use for gastrointestinal issues should be evaluated by a physician to determine if it is suitable as an adjunct therapy.

 Mild side effects include: